EnviroDIY/ModularSensors/examples/DRWI_CitSci/ReadMe.md

 CampbellOBS3 osb3high(OBS3Power, OBSHighPin, OBSHigh_A, OBSHigh_B, OBSHigh_C, OBS3_ADS1115Address, OBS3numberReadings);
 ```

-#### Set the universally universal identifiers (UUID) for each variable
+-Set the universally universal identifiers (UUID) for each variable
     - Change _**all**_ of the the ```"12345678-abcd-1234-efgh-1234567890ab"``` values in this section of code to the values shown on the EnviroDIY data portal for your variables.
         - After you register your site and variables, you should see a group of empty plots on the page for your site.
 The plots have titles like "Temperature" and below the plot will be a list of the "Medium", "Sensor", and "UUID" for that variable.
         - Copy the appropriate UUID from below each plot to its proper place in this section of the code.
         - For example, the ```"12345678-abcd-1234-efgh-1234567890ab"``` in the first line (```new ProcessorStats_Batt(&mayfly, "12345678-abcd-1234-efgh-1234567890ab")```) will be replaced by the UUID listed under the plot titled "Battery Voltage" with the sensor listed below as "EnviroDIY_Mayfly Data Logger".

 ```cpp
 // ==========================================================================